Kane’ohe Bay Marine Life

 The phenomenon known as “coral bleaching” occurs when even the slightest of changes in water temperature or lighting or chemical balance result in the expulsion of the zooxanthellae from the coral.
 Once that algae no longer lives in the coral, it loses its color and becomes bone white, hence the term “bleaching.”
 This also means the coral loses the vast majority of its energy source, which is why coral bleaching events are deadly to the coral.

-The Life the Reef Supports!
+Marine Life That Need the Coral Reef

-Honu: The Hawaiian Green Sea Turtle!
+Honu: The Hawaiian Green Sea Turtle

 The Hawaiian Green Sea Turtle can be found all over the Hawaiian Islands.
 They especially like to take up residence in shallow, reef protected bays, and especially in areas with thriving coral reefs.
 Kane’ohe Bay is home to an astonishing sea turtle population.